-- Four or more classrooms: $400 for the first 3 sessions + $100 for each additional classroom
+- Four or more classrooms: $400 for the first 3 classrooms plus $100 for each additional classroom

-- Programs are intended for individual classrooms of no more than 25-30 students (25 students maximum for Multisensory Introduction to the MFA).
+- Programs are intended for individual classrooms of no more than 30 students.
+(25 students maximum for Multisensory Introduction to the MFA).

 For reservations, submit a request form at least 4 weeks prior to your preferred dates.

 Multisensory Introduction to the MFA

 Look, listen, and shake!
-Students are introduced to the concept of museum collections and the MFA by exploring works of art through music, movement, and hands-on activities.
+We introduce students to the MFA and its collections by exploring works of art through music, movement, and hands-on activities.
 Please note: This program is available for classroom visits only, for a maximum of 25 students.
-Recommended for preschool-2nd grade.
+Recommended for preschool–Grade 2.

 (Link to Massachusetts Curriculum Frameworks: Visual Arts 6–10)

 Immerse your students in the MFA’s renowned collection of French Impressionist paintings.
 Students will explore Impressionist paintings and learn to identify elements that made this art movement distinct from what had come before in European art.
 Recommended for Grades 2–5.

 (Link to Massachusetts Curriculum Frameworks: Visual Arts 6–10; HSS World History II, Foreign Languages Cultures Strand)